 29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

-This is the stew that, even if you don’t own any, makes you feel like you have linen napkins.
-Brown the beef well, sauté the aromatics, and then let the red wine and stock do the long, slow persuasion.
-The mushrooms will be added later so that they remain plump and don’t get sad.
-It takes a good amount of time, but for the most part I won’t have to do anything, and that’s exactly my type of thing.
+This is the stew that makes you feel like you have linen napkins, regardless if you do or not.
+After browning the beef, you’ll want to sauté the aromatics and let the red wine and stock do their thing.
+The mushrooms will get added later so that they remain plump and don’t get sad.
+It does take a fair bit of time, but in most cases, there’s not much for me to do, and that’s exactly my thing.

 3) Pot Roast